learn-co-curriculum/precollege-summer-advanced-web-design-track/day-03/lectures/jquery-basics/LECTURE.md

 ## SWBATs

++ Understand the DOM (Document Object Model)
 + Understand how jQuery is just a *library* of JavaScript functions and that anything jQuery does you can do with plain JavaScript
++ Import and Initialize the jQuery library
++ Understand why you need to wait for the document to be ready
++ Use `$` and `jQuery` to access jQuery functionality
 + Use jQuery and CSS selectors to access HTML elements
 + Create, Read, Update, and Delete (CRUD) HTML elements using jQuery
-+ Attach jQuery event handlers (like 'click') to HTML elements
-+ Use jQuery to iterate through an array or collection of HTML elements
++ Iterate through a jQuery Collection

 ## Motivation /Why Should You Car?